Younger Futhark Runes – Origins, Magic, and Meaning

-The Norse runes are as mysterious as they are ancient.
-The fascinating symbols have captured the imagination of scholars, mystics, …
+The Norse runes of the Younger Futhark are a mysterious as they are ancient.
+The fascinating symbols have captured the …

 Why should these symbols continue to hold such power?
 Is it true that they carry with them some inherent magic?
 What do the literary sources and contemporary scholars have to say?